amartyahatua/sae_encoded_functional_site/README.md

 bash layer_selection/grimm/run_esm2.sh
 ```

-Runs ESM-2 probing or per-residue extraction on the GRIMM dataset.
+Runs ESM-2 probing on the GRIMM dataset.
 Edit the variables at the top of the script to change model, layer, paths, or mode (`probe` / `extract`).

 ---